scala-js/scala-js-website/doc/tutorial/scalajs-vite-mill.md

 ## Conclusion

-In this tutorial, we saw how to configure Scala.js with Vite from the ground up using `@scala-js/vite-plugin-scalajs`.
+In this tutorial, we saw how to configure Scala.js with Vite from the ground up using `vite-plugin-scalajs-mill`.
 We used sbt as our build tool, but the same effect can be achieved with any other Scala build tool, such as [Mill](https://com-lihaoyi.github.io/mill/) or [scala-cli](https://scala-cli.virtuslab.org/).

 Our setup features the following properties: